MichaelSchneeberger/rxbp/README.md

 ### Transforming backpressured observables

-- `flat_map` - flatten inner BackpressureObservables emissioned by the outer BackpressureObservable into a single BackpressureObservable
+- `flat_map` - flatten inner BackpressureObservables emissioned by the outer SubFlowObservable into a single BackpressureObservable
 - `map` - transform the items emitted by an BackpressureObservable by applying a function to each item
+- `map_count` - The same as `map`, except that the selector function takes index in addition to the value
 - `pairwise` - pairing two consecutive items emitted by an BackpressureObservable
+- `to_list` - Returns an observable sequence emitting a single element of type list containing all the elements of the source sequence
+- `multicast` - Multicasts the source sequence notifications through an instantiated subject.
+Each subscription to the resulting sequence causes a separate multicast invocation

 ### Filtering back-pressured observables